knpuniversity/drupal-under-the-hood/knpu/shortcuts-use-services.md

 But, question: what does this `keyValue()` function *really* do?

 In PHPStorm, hold command - or control in Windows - and click this method!
 Bam!
-It opens up `ControllerBase` - *deep* in the heart od Drupal - and shows us the real `keyValue()` method.
+It opens up `ControllerBase` - *deep* in the heart of Drupal - and shows us the real `keyValue()` method.
 And hey, look at this: there is a function in controller base called `container()` - it's a shortcut to get the service container, the same container that is passed to us in the `create()` function.
-It uses it to fetch our a service called `keyvalue`.
+It uses it to fetch out a service called `keyvalue`.

-Here's the really key thing: the "key value store" functionality isn't some weird, core part of Drupal: it's just a service called `keystore` like any other service.
+Here's the really important thing: the "key value store" functionality isn't some weird, core part of Drupal: it's just a service called `keystore` like any other service.
 This means that if you need to use the key value store somewhere outside of the controller, you just need to get access to the `keyvalue` service.
-And that is *exactly* what I want to do inside of roar generator.
+And that is *exactly* what I want to do inside of `RoarGenerator`.